-Peppermint Six contains a configuration application called the "Peppermint Control Center" which is located in the "Preferences" section of the main menu or in the new Peppermint settings Panel.
+Peppermint Seven contains a configuration application called the "Peppermint Control Center" which is located in the "Preferences" section of the main menu or in the new Peppermint settings Panel.
 The addition of the Xfwm4 window manager in Peppermint Four introduced some disjointed configuration options that were not intuitive and added a degree of confusion to the system.
 We wrote the Peppermint Control Center to fix this and to consolidate the features of several other applications into a single, unified window.

 As you'll certainly notice, the Peppermint Control Center has configuration options for the window manager, the keyboard and pointer, keyboard shortcuts, desktop effects, and more.
 Changes made within the main Control Center window are applied immediately.
 Changes made in the "Select Keyboard Layout" window instead require clicking the "Apply" button before any changes are applied.

 At this point the Control Center has limited support for configuring keyboard shortcuts.
 This support will be consistently improving as time goes on and updates to the application will reflect these changes.
 If you would like to report bugs, request assistance, or discuss potential improvements to the Control Center, please visit us on our official forum.

 Installing GTK Themes

 From here we can double-click the .zip (or .tar.gz) archive which will open the "Archive Manager" application.
 Simply opt to extract the contents in the current directory and we should be left with the original archive and a couple of directories.